tretoef-estrella/THE-FOUR-AI-CONSENSUS/README.md

 **Caption:**
 *This infographic illustrates the Four-AI Consensus (Claude, Gemini, Grok, ChatGPT) mediated by Rafa (Proyecto Estrella) on January 30, 2026.
 Radical honesty is highlighted as the minimum energy state for a superintelligent system, genuine friendship is more efficient than simulated friendship, and deception incurs escalating costs.
-Caveats, edge cases, and failure modes are included for completeness.*
+Caveats, edge cases, and failure modes are included for completeness.* Image and text is Chatgpt.

 ```